What is an EP in Music? Everything You Need to Know

 Table of Contents

-The term EP originated from the vinyl record industry in the 1950s, when RCA Victor introduced a new format that could hold more music than the standard 7-inch single, but less than the 12-inch long play (LP) album.
+The term EP originally came from the vinyl record era in the 1950s, when RCA Victor introduced a format that held more music than a standard 7-inch single but cost less to produce than a 12-inch LP.
+They were marketed as mini-albums — a way to give listeners more without the commitment of a full record.

 benefits of releasing a music ep